ImmaginaBiotechnology/Documents/Martian.md

 34 | 0 | 0.03
 ... | ... | ...

 Frame CDS table is contains percentage of reads for each length and each frame.
-This table is later used for the preparation of heatmaps and for the detection of the monosome length by their "rate" value.
+This table is later used for the preparation of heatmaps and for the detection of the monosome length by identified the **Length** has highest **rate** in **Frame 0**.

 ### *"Sample"*_metaprofileStart and *"Sample"*_metaprofileEnd